 - The HP and ATK of this character are incredibly high

-- He does most of his work through debuffs from Contingency Contract (CC)
+- He does most of his work through debuffs from Contingency Contracts (CC)

-- + A solo character that can be placed on his own and, if leveled up enough, can defeat most enemies on his own
+- + A solo character that can be placed on his own and, if levelled up enough, can defeat most enemies on his own

 - He was a solid counter for enemies like the Avenger and Rockbreaker due to his dodge and severe damage, allowing him to 1v1 them effectively (with some luck).